Our Health and Dental Insurance Office

 Most Plan benefits are effective across Canada and anywhere in the world for the duration of the coverage.
 Reimbursements are in Canadian funds and are calculated at the exchange rate of the day the claim is processed.
 Reimbursement is limited to what the service would have cost if done in Canada.

-All full-time and part-time graduate students are automatically covered by the UTGSU Dental Plan except The Toronto School of Theology (see “Who is not covered” below).
+The Dental Plan automatically covers all full-time and part-time graduate students except The Toronto School of Theology (see “Who is not covered” below).
 The Health Plan automatically covers only full-time graduate students.
-Please visit www.ihaveaplan.ca or call 1866-358-4436 for important benefit plan information and to view the detailed Benefit Booklet.
+Please visit www.ihaveaplan.ca or call 1-866-358-4436 for important benefit plan information and to view the detailed Benefit Booklet.

 Students starting in the summer session (May to August) – are charged tuition and incidental fees in the summer, which is applied to the upcoming academic year.
 Your insurance is effective from September 1st to August 31st.

 1) Students who are not Graduate Students (such as post-degree students, students on leave of absence, incoming exchange students from another university).